 The Council has determined that there is no significant credit risk to financial instruments since initial recognition.
-The historic risk of default at 31st March 2024 was 0.012% (0.012% at 31st March 2023), as provided by Link Group, therefore no adjustment has been made to the carrying value of the investments.
+The historic risk of default at 31st March 2025 was 0.018% (0.012% at 31st March 2024), as provided by MUFG, therefore no adjustment has been made to the carrying value of the investments.

-The Authority's maximum exposure to credit risk in relation to its investments in financial institutions cannot be assessed generally.
-The current TMSS limits this risk by limiting total investments with any financial institution or group to 25% or 50% for Government backed institutions and the Council's own bank or £5m if higher (with specific approval by the Head of Resources).
+The Council's maximum exposure to credit risk in relation to its investments in financial institutions cannot be assessed generally.
+The current TMSS limits this risk by limiting total investments with any financial institution or group to 25% or 50% for Government backed institutions and the Council's own bank (with specific approval by the Head of Resources and s151 Officer).
 The risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at 31st March 2024 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at 31st March 2025 that this was likely to crystallise.